 Carboys and Bottling Equipment

 Last year we discovered the joy in making small batches of wild crafted wine.
 Small 1 gallon jugs are so much easier to work with than the larger 5 and 6 gallon versions.
 Over time we have accumulated a lot of bottling equipment but we still use fairly basic supplies and they work well.
 You don’t need to spend a fortune to make your own wine and beer.
+We make country wine from carrots, parsnips, fruit, etc. You can check out some of our wine recipes if you’d like inspiration!

 Food Grade Plastic Pails